PrimeTimeTran/ProfileApp/README.md

 #  Review 🤹👨🏻‍🏫🥇🏆🙋‍🧘🏻

-- Recognize it's a folder 🗂on our computer containing folders 📂 & files 📄📑 which have different responsibilities 🗝🎉.
+- Your app is just a folder 🗂on our computer containing folders 📂 & files 📄📑 which have different responsibilities 🗝🎉.

-- Recognize it's parts ⚙will reflect how other components are built.
-It will need to import components for use & return 🚪JSX.
+- `App.js` will be in every application you build.
+Looking at it's parts ⚙ will help you understand how to build others.
-- Recognize it will one day become the [parent component](https://stackoverflow.com/questions/44092105/what-is-the-difference-between-child-and-parent-component-in-angular-2) of all other components in our applications.
+- `App.js` will  one day become the [parent component](https://stackoverflow.com/questions/44092105/what-is-the-difference-between-child-and-parent-component-in-angular-2) of all other components in our applications.
 This will happen through nesting.
 Some components will be parents 👫 and others will be their children 👨‍👩‍👧‍👦.
-- Recognize that some components are classified as [functional](https://www.robinwieruch.de/react-function-component/).
-Like functions, the properties/props/params/arguments we pass them will effect their behavior.
+- Understand some components are classified as [functional](https://www.robinwieruch.de/react-function-component/).
+Like functions, `functional components` accept props/params and will behavior differently on said props/params.